babelyx/en/whitepaper.md

 ##### Smart Market

-These Sovereign Assets circulate and appreciate perpetually in the Smart Market, powered by Role Pacts stored in the sovereign content certificates.
+Babelyx not only transforms user content into a static sovereign asset but also generates a self-running store, thereby creating a smart marketplace.
+This is powered by Role Pacts that are stored as part of the sovereign content certificates.
 Role pacts are smart contracts defining rights and benefits of different market roles.
-Through Role Pacts, the underlying asset can be traded autonomously among various participant roles.
+Through Role Pacts, the underlying asset can circulate and appreciate automatically among various participant roles, perpetually increasing every participant's revenue.
 For example:

 - **Creator Pact** is an intrinsic part of the sovereign content asset.
 Once some piece of content is minted, the content creator becomes an indelible, unalterable and permanent property of the sovereign content.
 In all subsequent appreciation of this asset, the original creator will automatically receive corresponding returns according to the Creator Pact.
 - **Visitor Pact** defines a decryption fee for visitors.
 Other user must pay the decryption fee to be able to visit the original content.
 Anyone else cannot decrypt the asset to see, copy or download the actual content.
 If the creator does't set a decription fee, it's default to 0, henceforce the content is open to public just like in a traditional UGC platform.
 - **Holder Pact** defines a purchase fee for buyers.
 A user who pays the purchase fee becomes a "holder" of a certain share of the asset.
 Holding rights apply to limited-supply shareable assets such as book copies, movie tickets, membership statuses, restaurant seats, rental time slots, etc. Users can transfer their limited slots at new prices to other holders, promoting sharing, circulation, and appreciation.
 - **Owner Pact** keeps track of the current owner of the asset and the buyout price for full ownership.
 Other users can acquire the asset by purchasing it outright, becoming the new owner.
 Each asset can only belong to one owner at any given time.
-The access, holding, rental, and other revenue from the asset are mainly enjoyed by its current owner.
+The majority of the asset's revenue is enjoyed by its current owner.
 - More pacts: Beyond these roles, assets can have more detailed or extended roles such as agents, operators, renters, and more, just like in the real-world.

-Thus, Role Pacts turn user content to a perpetual self-running store.
-Without stakeholders' intervention, the asset can circulate and appreciate among different market roles, providing long-term stable income for stakeholders and maintaining high enthusiasm for various user types.
+Thus, Role Pacts transforms user content to a perpetual self-running store supporting the asset to circulate and appreciate among different market roles automatically, providing long-term revenue for all stakeholders and maintaining high enthusiasm for various user types.

+##### Passive Income

 ##### AI-Assisted Creation

 Have you ever been stuck in a creative rut, unable to find inspiration despite racking your brains?
 Don't worry, our AI assistant is always on standby, providing a wisdom-filled inspiration booster.
 With AI's creative assistance, you will continuously spark new ideas, connecting seemingly unrelated dots into the most brilliant pictures, bringing words to life on paper and making videos more vivid and moving.

-##### Use Scenarios
+### Who uses Babelyx?

+**Babelyx is for everyone who owns content & wants more possibilites from it.**

+You can be a student, a gamer, a traveller, a designer, or anyone who had post something on the internet but with no return or losing control of your own content.
+Try Babelyx now, you'll get more possibilities than ever.

 Building on our technology and products, we collaborate with partners across various industries and sectors to expand a rich array of application scenarios and business models.
 We can enhance traditional internet applications or create entirely new decentralized applications.